isinyaaa/aoc/23/README.md

 Glad to see that dealing with optional types is quite similar to Python, with slightly clearer syntax (?)

+Changes in the code made no real impact in performance, apart from `ArrayList.clearAndFree` being dramatically slower than `.clearRetainingCapacity`, which is sad because I wanted to type less...

 ### Notes